FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 There are also sleep-related disorders that do not affect how much sleep you get but are still sleep-related.

 Difficulty sleeping is becoming a more prevalent problem, with rates of insomnia increasing in many countries.
-One factor that may be affecting sleep is a decreased exposure to near infrared light from sunlight.
+One factor that may be affecting sleep is decreased exposure to near-infrared light from sunlight.
 Increased time indoors and new window technologies that filter out infrared light have decreased humans’ exposure to sunlight.
 It is hypothesized that infrared exposure during the day increases melatonin levels, helping to promote high-quality sleep at night.

 Insomnia

 Insomnia is a very common sleep disorder and is a medical term used to describe difficulty falling asleep or staying asleep, especially when this difficulty sleeping affects your life while you are awake.
 Insomnia can be a short-term problem or can be chronic, affecting you for more than six months.
-While any insomnia is frustrating, chronic insomnia can be particularly impactful on someones life.
+While any insomnia is frustrating, chronic insomnia can be particularly impactful on someone's life.

 Insomnia may occur for no discernible reason but is commonly related to an identifiable cause.
 Some of the common causes of insomnia include having an increased level of stress, having a mental health disorder, hormonal fluctuations, abnormal sleep schedule, and many other potential causes.